No time? My pick for the best curling iron for short hair is the HOT TOOLS Professional 24k Gold Curling Iron.

 Best Curling Irons for Short Hair

 The curling tool that hits all the right notes for short hair is the Hot Tools Professional 24k Gold Curling Iron.
-It’s available in all barrel widths from ⅜” to 2” so you can choose the right size for you.
+It’s available in all barrel widths from the super skinny ⅜” to the extra wide 2” so you can choose the right size for you.

 The ½” iron is great at creating volume near your roots because it’s narrow diameter allows you to position it close to your scalp and wrap your hair around the barrel.